Make It Happen

 Marialisa Caruso ’20 has wanted to be a writer since high school.
 Junior year she started carrying around a small notebook, taking notes in hopes of someday turning it into a book or a movie.

 Last year, “someday” came quicker than expected.
-Caruso was working on the set of an independent, faith-based film called Emerald Run when the writer went off the project, leaving an incomplete script.
+Caruso was working on the set of an independent, faith-based film called Emerald Run (available to stream on Amazon) when the writer went off the project, leaving an incomplete script.
 Her father Anthony had taken on the role of executive producer to the film years prior and she’d been involved from the start.
 Now her family’s passion project was in jeopardy.

 The actors were hesitant at first, but Caruso started writing—and she was good.
 Not only did she finish the remaining pages but wrote in a new character, Lisa Thomas, for herself.